scrabbletank/farhome-rules/rulesdoc.md

 #### Twinned Spell
 *Requires Proficiency with Arcane spells, 15th Level*

-When casting an Arcane spell you may cast a second copy of the spell, using an additional spell slot but costing no additional AP.
+When casting an Arcane spell you may cast a second copy of the spell, using another spell slot but costing no additional AP.
 The spells must have different targets, and creatures can only be affected by one of the two spells when their area of effect overlap.
 You use a single spellcasting roll for both spells, adding 2 terrible die to your roll.

 #### Potent Curses
 *Requires Witch or Coven Witch, 3 Willpower*